Tsirelson's problem and an embedding theorem for groups arising from non-local games: Pictures over solution groups and hypergraphs

 Let $\mcH$ be a hypergraph with vertex labelling function $b : V(\mcH) \arr \Z_2$.
 The solution group $\Gamma(\mcH,b)$ is finitely presented by involutions over $\Z_2$; to talk about $\Gamma$-pictures, we just need to pick a presentation of $\Gamma(\mcH,b)$.
 One candidate is the presentation from Definition \ref{D:solutiongroup}.
 This presentation contains two types of relations: \emph{linear relations} of the form $\prod x_e = J^a$, and \emph{commuting relations} of the form $x_e x_{e'} = x_{e'} x_e$.
 However, it will be more convenient to use a presentation without commuting relations: \begin{defn} As a group presented by involutions over $\Z_2$, we let $\Gamma(\mcH,b) = \Inv\langle S, R\rangle$, where $S = \{x_e : e \in E(\mcH)\}$ and

-\end{defn} Clearly any linear relation in $R$ can be recovered from one linear relation and the commuting relations, while a commuting relation can be recovered from two linear relations as shown in Figure \ref{F:commuting}.
-Consequently, the relations in $R$ do indeed give a presentation for $\Gamma(\mcH,b)$.
+\end{defn} \begin{example} Consider the solution group $\Gamma(\mcH,b)$ for the simple hypergraph $\mcH$ with a single vertex incident to four edges.
+In the presentation in Definition~\ref{D:solutiongroup}, $\Gamma(A,b)$ is generated by $x_1,x_2,x_3,x_4,J$ subject to relations $J^2=1$, $x_i^2 = [x_i,J]=1$ for $1 \leq i \leq 4$, commuting relations $[x_i,x_j]=1$ for $1 \leq i < j \leq 4$, and the single linear relation $x_1 x_2 x_3 x_4 = J^b$.
+In the presentation in Definition~\ref{D:solutionpres}, the commuting relations are omitted, and the single linear relation is replaced by the $12$ relations $x_{\sigma(1)} x_{\sigma(2)} x_{\sigma(3)} x_{\sigma(4)} = J^b$, where $\sigma$ is a permutation of $\{1,2,3,4\}$ (the other relations remain the same). \end{example} In general, all the linear relations in Definition \ref{D:solutionpres} can be recovered from a single linear relation and the commuting relations, while a commuting relation can be recovered from two linear relations, as shown in Figure \ref{F:commuting} (for the group in Example \ref{Ex:commuting}).
+Consequently, the presentations of $\Gamma(\mcH,b)$ in \ref{D:solutiongroup} and \ref{D:solutionpres} are equivalent.
 We will always use the presentation in Definition \ref{D:solutionpres} when working with $\Gamma$-pictures.